Create a request and define search settings

 The first time you visit the Subject Rights Requests solution, we offer a simplified way to create a request and explore features.
 See Getting started with your first request below.

-Priva Subject Rights Requests supports three different types of requests:
+Priva Subject Rights Requests supports four types of requests:

 Access: Provides a summary of the data subject’s personal information held by your organization in Microsoft 365.